wrightquist/rc-learning/content/courses/containers-for-hpc/using.md

 ## Exercises

 1. For each of the three executables `fortune`, `cowsay`, `lolcat`, run `which` both inside and outside the `lolcow` container.
 Which one exists on both the host and the container?
+2.
-2. a) Run `ls -l` for your home directory both inside and outside the container.
-Verify that you get the same result. b) To disable all bind mounting, use `run|shell|exec -c`.
+   - Run `ls -l` for your home directory both inside and outside the container.
+Verify that you get the same result.
+   - To disable all bind mounting, use `run|shell|exec -c`.
 Verify that `$HOME` is now empty.
 3. View the content of `/etc/os-release` both inside and outside the container.
 Are they the same or different?
 Why?
 4. (Advanced) Let's see if we can run the host `gcc` inside the lolcow container.
 First load the module: `module load gcc`
     - Verify that the path to `gcc` (hint: `which`) is equal to `$EBROOTGCC/bin`.